There's no mystery to Finger Joint Pain.

 Young and Old

-Notice that I didn't say osteoarthritis, or rheumatoid arthritis, tendonitis, or even impact injuries.
+Notice that I didn't say osteoarthritis, or rheumatoid arthritis, tendonitis.
 Those aren't CAUSES.
-Those are labels, names, descriptions.
+Those are labels, names, descriptions, symptoms.

-If you want to get rid of the pain in your finger joints, you need to know WHY they hurt.
+If you want to get rid of the joint pain in fingers you've been suffering from, you need to know WHY they hurt.

 Muscles get tighter and tighter over time.
 The muscles that control the fingers turn into tendons.
 Those tendons cross the finger joints (and even the wrist joints) and attach to the fingers.